US Federal Loans

 Remember that if you are in you are a final-year undergraduate , or if you are a one-year Masters student, you must undertake Exit Counseling before the completion of your course.

 If your loan disbursement amount is greater than the amount that must be paid to the university for tuition, and accommodation fees (if applicable), the remaining monies will be paid directly to you.
-For the first disbursement any payment to you will be made by cheque.
-You should collect this from the Fees Office in the Student Welcome Centre when they contact you to inform you that it is ready.
-Subsequent disbursements will be paid directly into your UK bank account if you provide the Fees Office with your bank details (sort code and account number).
+Disbursements to you will be paid directly into your UK bank account and you will need to provide the Fees Office with your bank details (sort code and account number).
 We aim to make any payments into your UK account within 10 working days of the disbursement dates noted above.
 You must ensure that you have sufficient funds (e.g. cash, credit card) to cover your living costs for both your journey to Aberystwyth and a further 4 weeks after your arrival.

 N.B.
 Different disbursement dates will apply to PhD and MPhil students who start at other times of the year.
 The loans are for study outside of the US.
 Study in the US is not permitted and would invalidate their programme, requiring their the entire loan be repaid.